soniaturcotte/soniaturcotte.com/digital-garden/becoming-compost.md

 ---

-On Wendesday, I spoke at [Interesting](http://www.reasonablyinteresting.co.uk/), along with a bunch of other great people.
+On Wednesday, I spoke at [Interesting](http://www.reasonablyinteresting.co.uk/), along with a bunch of other great people.
 Here’s what I said, plus some bonus material I couldn’t fit in at the end.

 <figure>
   <img loading="lazy" src="/images/digital-garden/interesting-becoming-compost.webp" alt="Macro photo of mold with light grey text that says becoming compost">